senam86/fs11-vue/README.md

 ### 1. Add two views - one for the user and one for the admin

 - [ ] Add functionality.
   - Clicking on "Admin" should show the admin view, and clicking on "User" should show the user view.
+This is already done for you: your job is to understand how it is done, how components are connected.
 - [ ] Add styling.
   - The current page the user is on should be clear.
+Add some conditional styling to the button elements to show this.

 ![Admin View](support/admin_view.png)